Value for Money 57%

 Meribel has several “zones débutants” for beginners (and second-week skiers): and the one above the Meribel itself, under the Altiport chair-lift, is by far the best.
 Here, the Blanchot piste (which runs over the golf course) is for the most part tree-lined, and doesn’t get much sun, so the snow is usually good.
 There isn’t much through-traffic, either – so you won’t feel harassed by speed freaks blasting past you without warning.

-There two drawbacks.
+This is where most of the ski schools come, but there two drawbacks.
 First, it’s a pain to get to unless you’re staying in Meribel Centre.
 Second, there’s a distinct lack of wide, easy, and uncrowded pistes to progress to afterwards.
 We’d suggest sticking to this area for the first four days until you’ve learnt how to link your turns and relaxed into the whole idea of snow-sliding.
 Only then should you try runs elsewhere.

 Intermediates need to stay ahead of the crowds